MPLS Enterprise and Innovation Fellowships

 - Liaison with the existing MPLS RSS members, departmental and student-led enterprise societies, soliciting views and opinions from these groups and the wider research staff community, and feeding this information into the on-going development of the MPLS Enterprise programme

 - Cascading relevant information to and from research staff from the MPLS Enterprise programme and its partners in delivery

 - Writing proposals and managing researcher consultancy projects to map out ways to extend current support for research staff in developing their Enterprise skills, for consideration by the MPLS Enterprise programme

-- Convening on-line and face to face shared practice opportunities for researchers to come together to discuss their experiences of participating in different elements of the Enterprise programme and and of starting up new ventures, and the issues that arise with this.
+- Convening on-line and face to face shared practice opportunities for researchers to come together to discuss their experiences of participating in different elements of the Enterprise and innovation ecosystem, of starting up new ventures, and the issues that arise with this.

 MPLS Enterprise Fellows: 2019-20

 Dr Martine Abboud is a Junior Research Fellow in Chemical Biology at the University of Oxford.
 She is interested in enabling scientists, the community, and policy makers to work together efficiently and is pursuing work on antibiotic resistance, oxygen sensing, and metabolic enzymes involved in disease.
 Martine has a special entrepreneurial interest in the UK and the Middle-Eastern region.
 She has been recognised in her field as a Future Leader by the American Chemical Society and was named as one of Forbes 30 Under 30 - Europe.
 Contact: firstname.lastname@example.org